Cyc: Criticisms

 The Cyc project has been described as "one of the most controversial endeavors of the artificial intelligence history".
 Catherine Havasi, CEO of Luminoso, says that Cyc is the predecessor project to IBM's Watson.
-Machine-learning scientist Pedro Domingos refers to the project as a "catastrophic failure" for several reasons, including the unending amount of data required to produce any viable results and the inability for Cyc to evolve on its own.
+Machine-learning scientist Pedro Domingos refers to the project as a "catastrophic failure" for the unending amount of data required to produce any viable results and the inability for Cyc to evolve on its own.